 The Neighborhood Parks and Open Space Management Program maintains over 476 acres of Parks, open space systems and boulevard landscaping to keep them hazard-free, usable and attractive for residents and the business community.
 The Sunnyvale Park system was designed with the goal that every neighborhood would be within walking distance of a park.
 Many of Sunnyvale's Neighborhood Parks have a theme which makes each Park unique.
 Sunnyvale's Parks range from small "mini" or "pocket" parks to Baylands Park which is 177 acres.
 We hope that you visit and enjoy all of Sunnyvale's Parks!

 Las Palmas Dog Park Renovations Are Underway

-Starting in September, the City will begin renovations of the Las Palmas Dog Park.
-During construction, a temporary dog park will be set up for use in the neighboring area adjacent to the current dog park until renovations are complete.
+The City has started the renovation of the Las Palmas Dog Park.
+During construction, a temporary dog park is available for use in the neighboring area adjacent to the current dog park until renovations are complete.
 For more information, read the Report to Council with the details for the renovation.

 Seven Seas Park Is Now Open!